FlappyRecreator/FlappyB64bitAndroid/.github/ISSUE_TEMPLATE/bug_report.md

 **Crash log**
 ```
-If there was a crash log paste it here
+If there was a crash log paste it here.
 ```

 **Flappy Version**
-Give exact game version (e.g. V1.5 beta 01)
+Give the exact game version you were on (e.g. V1.5 beta 01).

 **To Reproduce**
 Steps to reproduce the behavior: